aftly/Flags/README.md

 - [ ] **Info screen**: For information about the app and links to app resources
 - [ ] Save flags to custom list
 - [ ] *Add flag ISO codes?*
+- [ ] Add screenshots of app to README
 - [x] ~~Optimize app for different system Font sizes~~
 - [ ] Optimize app for different screen resolutions and aspect ratios
 - [ ] Implement tests and production optimizations